-1. Can you identify the motivation behind these students' actions?

-Does it happen that sometimes what appears to be good behavior is actually not so good?
+Qı iestions for Discussion 1.
+Can you identify the motivation behind these students' actions?
+2. Does it happen that sometimes what appears to be good behavior is actually not so good?
 3. Does it ever happen the other way around, that is, what appears to be bad might actually be good?
 Give some examples.

-Think of the evils that we see in our world and reflect on the following: What would happen if these evils were to disappear?
-Would human life stagnate?
-Could human progress take place without any evils to overcome?
-Are there natural challenges in human life without evil?
+Th fol Wo flection Exercise ink of the evils that we see in our world and reflect on the lowing: What would happen if these evils were to disappear? ould human life stagnate?
+Could human progress take place thout any evils to overcome?
+Are there natural challenges in man life without evil?
 Envision a world without evil.
+Th fol Wo ink of the evils that we see in our world and reflect on the lowing: What would happen if these evils were to disappear? ould human life stagnate?
+Could human progress take place thout any evils to overcome?
+Are there natural challenges in

-CHAPTER 13 Freedom and Responsibility
+Freedom and Responsibility